 CEM-3: It is an epoxy resin copper-clad laminate that uses non-woven glass fabric as base material.
 CEM-3 is highly similar to FR-4.
 It is a fire retardant and contains almost similar properties as FR-4.
-CEM-3 has its application in single to multi-layer PCB manufacturing.
+CEM-3 has its application in single to multi-layer PCB.

-An integrated circuit and passive components hand-soldered onto CEM-3.
+An integrated circuit and passive components were hand-soldered onto CEM-3.

 CEM-5: This material has a polyester woven glass core.

-Composite Epoxy Materials, due to its type three, which is eventually CEM-3 considered as the complete replacement for FR-4.
+Composite Epoxy Materials, due to their type three, are eventually CEM-3 considered as the complete replacement for FR-4.
 The low cost of CEM-3 strengthens the material enough to replace FR-4 PCB.
 But CEM-3 cannot completely replace FR-4 as manufacturers do not recommend this substrate for multi-layer boards.
 Therefore, it is a recommended and reliable substrate only for single or double-layer PCBs.

 High-Frequency Laminates are a well-known solution for high-speed and controlled impedance boards.
-High-Frequency Laminates provide minimal signal loss and High Thermal Co-efficient of Dielectric Constant (TCDK) as well as stable dielectric constant (Dk).
+High-Frequency Laminates provide minimal signal loss and a high thermal coefficient of dielectric constant (TCDK) as well as stable dielectric constant (Dk).
 These specifications of high-frequency laminate make it a perfect substrate for drone RADAR, wireless metropolitan area networks, remote sensing, power amplifiers, and high-speed digital PCBs.